-where the square brackets ([]) indicate optional information; $\dots/\dots/\dots$ means select one of the choices; and n is replaced by a positive number.
+where the square brackets ([]) indicate optional information; ...|...| means to select one of the choices; and n is replaced by a positive integer.

 Note that the reference impedance specified in the options line applies to all ports described in the data lines, if [Reference] is not present.